Thisura98/ffmpeg-shortcuts/README.md

 #### ffmov

 Compresses MOV videos using its filename and quality parameters.
-The output file is always "<filename>_c.mov".
+The output file is always "filename_c.mov".

 ```
 ffmov my_video.mov 20